kstrauch94/Temporal-CDCL/README.md

 ## Validating nogoods

-To validate nogoods set the value of VALIDATE in __test_config.py__ to a file that can be used to validate them.
+To validate nogoods use the option --validate-files.
+The value of the option must be a file(s) that can be used to validate them.
 E.g __validation-encoding/state_prover.lp__ when using basic.lp as the encoding.

 # Consuming nogoods